hyunkyu-Park/MINI_instagram/README.md

 Cause: There is no content to display on the main page when there are no users being followed or when there are no posts from the user and the users being followed.

-Resolution: In case there are no posts to display on the main page, redirect the user to the explore page to naturally encourage interaction with other users and improve user experience.
+Solution: In case there are no posts to display on the main page, redirect the user to the explore page to naturally encourage interaction with other users and improve user experience.

 ## User experience improvement -- user feedback 3

 Situation: The password criteria for creating an account and for modifying the password afterward are different.
 It would be better if the password requirements are visible.

-Resolution:
+Solution:
 1. Modify Password Change Page:
 • Increase the font size for better readability.
 • Add text to indicate the password requirements.